voidloop/ovirt-python-backup/README.md

 * ovirtsdk4 python library (python-ovirt-engine-sdk4 on Centos, other distributions may use different package names)

 # Setup
-* Set up a VM to do the backups, give the VM a path to backup to
+* Set up a VM to do the backups, give the VM a path to backup
 * Clone this repository
 * Open the backupvm.py file, change some settings:
 * `_base_backup_dir` has the storage location for the backups